 In general, how you respond to an active shooter will be dictated by the specific circumstances of the encounter, bearing in mind there could be more than one shooter involved in the same situation.
-If you find yourself involved in an active shooter situation, try to remain calm and use these guidelines to help you plan a strategy for survival.
+If you find yourself involved in an active shooter situation, try to remain calm and use these guidelines to help you plan a strategy for survival:

-- If it is possible to escape the area safely and avoid danger, do so - Contact 911 and provide your location, as well as much information as possible - If escape is impossible, lock all doors and secure yourself in your space - Close all window blinds and curtains - Remain silent, and remember to silence your phone and remove "buzz" notifications - Wait for the "all clear" instruction
+- If it is possible to escape the area safely and avoid danger, do so. - Contact 9-1-1 and provide your location and as much information as possible. - If escape is impossible, lock all doors and secure yourself in your space - Close all window, blinds, and curtains. - Remain quiet and remember to silence your phone and remove buzzing and vibration notifications. - Wait for the "all clear" notification and subsequent instructions.

-Additional information on dealing with an active shooter scenario can be obtained on District, College, and Police websites at: www.vcccd.edu/departments/police.
-Click on and view the video "Shots Fired on Campus - When Lightning Strikes."
+Additional information on dealing with an active shooter incident can be obtained on the District, college, and police websites.